-"Oh, yes; that’s a matter of course," said Johnny Eames.
+‘Oh, yes; that’s a matter of course,’ said Johnny Eames. (p.
+000)</EXT>

 Such a promise is not seen to be serious, yet Johnny’s casual perfidy here counts against him in the novel’s recurrent questioning of masculine worth.
-Though he clearly possesses what Lauren Goodlad describes as ‘the unique attributes of the born-and-bred gentleman’, they do not prevent him from hurting a vulnerable woman.
+Although he clearly possesses what Lauren Goodlad describes as ‘the unique attributes of the born-and-bred gentleman’, they do not prevent him from hurting a vulnerable woman.
 He can be excused far more readily than Crosbie, yet the fleeting suggestion of likeness is troubling.
 For Amelia, the failure of her plan is not a trivial matter.
 Johnny’s final dismissal of her claims to a marriage that would have transformed her life is brusque:

-“I couldn’t do it.
-I should ruin myself and you too, and we should never be happy.”
+<EXT>‘I couldn’t do it.
+I should ruin myself and you too, and we should never be happy.’

-“I should be happy,—very happy indeed.”
+‘I should be happy,—very happy indeed.’
 At this moment the poor girl’s tears were unaffected, and her words were not artful.
 For a minute or two her heart,—her actual heart,—was allowed to prevail.

-“It cannot be, Amelia.”’
+‘It cannot be, Amelia.’ (p.
+000)</EXT>

 Johnny’s words here echo the terms of Bell’s earlier rejection of Bernard, suggesting further levels of unexpected connection between the refined conversations of Allington and down-at-heel negotiations in Burton Crescent: ‘it cannot be; and as it cannot be, you, as my brother, would bid me say so clearly.
 It cannot be’ (p.
 000).
 Amelia has to fall back on marriage with the dim-witted Cradell, evidently an inferior substitute for Johnny as a husband.
 She has no illusions about what her life has taught her.
 ‘Indeed I don’t know what’s the good of feelings.
 They never did me any good’ (p.
 000).
 Her departing words carry real force, reminding the reader that Trollope is aware of a world where economic necessity makes romantic scruples an unaffordable indulgence:

-John Eames, I wish I’d never seen you.
+<EXT>‘John Eames, I wish I’d never seen you.
 I wish we might have both fallen dead when we first met.
 I didn’t think ever to have cared for a man as I have cared for you.
 It’s all trash and nonsense and foolery; I know that.
 It’s all very well for young ladies as can sit in drawing-rooms all their lives, but when a woman has her way to make in the world it’s all foolery.
 And such a hard way too to make as mine is! . . .
 Not that I’m going to complain.
 I never minded work, and as for company, I can put up with anybody.
 The world’s not to be all dancing and fiddling for the likes of me.
-I know that well enough (p.
-000).
+I know that well enough.’ (p.
+000)</EXT>

 Amelia lacks Lily’s playful intelligence, but the stoical honesty with which she takes her leave of Johnny makes her a character to be reckoned with.